LARASSCASSE/FolderVision/README.md

 [![.NET 9](https://img.shields.io/badge/.NET-9.0-512BD4)](https://dotnet.microsoft.com/download/dotnet/9.0)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-Professional Multi-Threaded Folder Scanner with HTML and PDF Export
+Multi-Threaded Folder Scanner with HTML and PDF Export

 Development of a Folder Analysis Application for Windows.
 This tool allows users to analyze and map the complete folder structure across one or multiple drives, whether used simultaneously or separately, and generates detailed reports.